 Hi there, my name is Aradia Wyndham and I’m The Baby Historian.
-I read through old books and magazines, dig through archives, and art history databases and then share what I learn through blog posts and videos.
+I read through old books and magazines, dig through archives and art history and then share what I learn through blog posts and videos.

-As an undergraduate I studied anthropology with a particular interest in infant care around the world and throughout history; focusing on infant transport strategies.
-As a graduate student, I studied book history with a focus on Early Modern printed medical and domestic manuals that concerned pregnancy, birth, and infant care.
+As an undergraduate I studied anthropology, developing an interest in infant care around the world and throughout history; particularly infant transport strategies.
+As a graduate student, I studied book history with a focus on Early Modern printed books about pregnancy, birth, and infant care.
 Notice a theme, eh?

-I worked as a nanny throughout university and continue to teach babywearing in my community.
-After becoming medically disabled, I began a blog on research I began as an undergraduate on the prehuman origins of the infant carrier called The Evolution of Babywearing, which is becoming a book (eventually).
-Now I have started The Baby Historian as a way to expand my research beyond babywearing.
+I worked as a nanny throughout university and taught babywearing in my community for fourteen years.
+I began an undergraduate research project on the prehuman origins of the infant carrier called The Evolution of Babywearing, which is becoming a book (eventually) and I began The Baby Historian as a way to expand my research beyond infant transport.

 This website isn’t free and unfortunately neither are most of my research materials (nor my sources of caffeine).
 If you would like to support my work, please consider donating below through Stripe, it’s set at $1 but you can enter whatever amount you are comfortable with.
 Or if you prefer, check out my Patreon page or good old fashioned PayPal.